 MsKene who posts on our MadeForMums Chat forum found gelpads really useful: “You keep them in the fridge till your ready to put it on your breasts.
 I used them and they were ace, really cool and soothing!
 It does get better: your boobs will feel like melons but they do soften.
 Persevere because it is worth it!”

 Engorgement shouldn’t last longer than a day or 2; if it does, get some help.
-If areas of either swollen breast are red, inflamed and hot and you feel a bit flu-ey or feverish, see your GP: you may have an infection called mastitis that will need antibiotic treatment.
+If areas of either swollen breast are red, inflamed and hot and you feel flu-ey or feverish, see your GP: you may have a condition called mastitis that may need antibiotic treatment.